-rom a young age I helped my dad with jobs in the summer.
+rom a young age I admired my dad as a successful business owner.
 He owned a fire/water damage cleanup business, and I remember carrying those heavy machines and keeping hoses out of his way as he worked.
 He taught me to respect myself, be unafraid of hard work, and never to accept the glass ceiling that holds so many women back.

-These are messages I carry forward with my award-winning books, our thriving online community where I show entrepreneurs how to build confidence and grow multi-million dollar businesses, and the 10,000 lives we've impacted with an anti-racism & civil rights movement now spanning 13 countries.
+These are messages I carry forward with my award-winning books, our thriving online community where I show Americans how to escape the worker bee lifestyle and build passive wealth, and the 10,000 lives we've impacted with an anti-racism & civil rights movement now spanning 13 countries.

 People often ask me